Sharing Best Practice

 Since December, over 2400 people have already downloaded the Handbook.
 We hope many more do so.

-Co-Lead MSTA (Merton Special Training Association), Deputy Regional SEND Lead for the SESLON region.
+Written by Tina Harvey, Co-Lead MSTA (Merton Special Training Association), Deputy Regional SEND Lead for the SESLON region.

 The Thrive Approach